Getting Started

 Quick Start After Creation

-After your project is created:
+After your project is created, use the automated setup script:

-# Install pre-commit hooks
+- Install pre-commit hooks

 Next Steps